Trending Topics

 This assumption was historically taught in certification courses including Advanced Trauma Life Support, but is not supported by peer-reviewed research.
 The assessment work-around has since been pulled out of most standard curricula, but the practice continues in EMS, likely as one of the all-too-persistent traditions within medicine that hangs around because “we’ve always done it that way”.

 While not a substitute for a complete blood pressure measurement, a present palpable pulse does inform the EMS provider of a few important conditions.
 First, a palpable pulse confirms that the patient has a heartbeat and some level of cardiac output.
-Additionally, presence of a radial pulse can generally infer adequate perfusion to the brain.
-Finally, comparison of pulse rate and quality between the left and right extremities can assist in identifying a vascular condition like an aortic aneurysm.
+Additionally, the presence of a radial pulse can generally infer adequate perfusion to the brain.
+Finally, a comparison of pulse rate and quality between the left and right extremities can assist in identifying a vascular condition like an aortic aneurysm.
 What a palpable pulse cannot do is infer a systolic blood pressure measurement.

 2. Take a full blood pressure

-Along the same lines as estimating a blood pressure based on the location of a palpated pulse, taking only a systolic blood pressure provides merely a piece of the intended measurement.
+Along the same lines as estimating blood pressure based on the location of a palpated pulse, taking only a systolic blood pressure provides merely a piece of the intended measurement.
 Blood pressure is a measure of the pressure in the arteries during systole (the heart pumping) and diastole (the heart at rest).

-Measuring only the systolic blood pressure — known as palpating a blood pressure — does give an idea of whether the organs of the body are being perfused with blood, but taking both a systolic and diastolic pressure allows for the calculation of mean arterial pressure.
+Measuring only the systolic blood pressure — known as palpating a blood pressure — does give an idea of whether the organs of the body are being perfused with blood, but taking both systolic and diastolic pressure allows for the calculation of mean arterial pressure.

 MAP can be calculated using a variety of equations but many cardiac monitors will display the value based on a measured blood pressure.
 MAP represents the pressure of blood perfusing the organs and, as such, gives a better estimate of how effective the circulatory system is functioning.